dsalcido-ucsd/dSalcidoSparkProject/README.md

 | Warm articles (age > 24h, inviews > 0) | 2,838,845 | 0.7129 |
 | Cold articles (age ≤ 24h or 0 inviews) | 20,801,887 | 0.6930 |

 87.8% of test rows are cold articles.
-The 0.02 AUC gap is caused by cold articles having zero `rolling_popularity_24h` — the most important feature.
+The 0.02 AUC gap comes from cold articles having zero `rolling_popularity_24h`, which is the most important feature.

 ### Top Feature Importances (GBT Tuned)